What Is Constipation?

-Constipation reduces the quality of life of many people.
+Constipation reduces the quality of life for many people.
 The food residues remain in the colon, causing inflammation, gas, and discomfort.

 The worst thing is that most people do not know how to prevent and treat constipation, which eventually results in the emergence of other digestive problems.
-Fortunately, constipation is generally easy to treat with changes in your lifestyle habits by adopting some measures to facilitate better digestion.
+Fortunately, constipation is generally easy to treat with changes in people's lifestyle habits and some measures to facilitate better digestion.

 The common causes of constipation include: